Kiwinov/Kiwinov/README.md

 Hello!
 I'm Samarth, an undergrad from IIT Madras.
-I am passionate about machine learning, PINNs and computer vision.
+I am passionate about machine learning, especially in PINNs and computer vision.
 I have been working on research projects involving AI, and have worked in startups as an ML engineer.
 I am looking forward to potential collaborations in AI research.